Unleash/unleash/website/docs/user_guide/rbac.md

 - **enable group syncing**:

-  Turns on group syncing, by default this is disabled.
+  Turns on group syncing.
+This is disabled by default.

 - **group field JSON path**